Globalization for Perturbative Quantization of Nonlinear Split AKSZ Sigma Models on Manifolds with Boundary: Perturbative Quantization of AKSZ Sigma Models

-In this note we want to quantize polarized AKSZ theories as perturbations of abelian $BF$-theory.
-This can be done by ``linearizing the target'', i.e. replace the space of fields with the formal neighbourhood of a constant field.
-Using methods of \textsf{formal geometry} as in \cite{B,GK,CMW2,CF3,BCM} one can do this consistently for all constant solutions at once.
-We recall this procedure and its extension to graded manifolds, which is discussed in \cite{LS}, in Appendix \ref{app:formal_geometry}.
-For details we refer to \cite{CF3,BCM}. \\
+In this paper we want to quantize split AKSZ theories as perturbations of abelian $BF$ theory.
+This can be done by ``coordinatizing the target'', i.e. replacing the space of fields with the formal neighbourhood of a constant field.
+Using methods of \textsf{formal geometry} as in \cite{GK,B,CF3,BCM,CMW2} one can do this consistently for all constant solutions at once.
+In Appendix \ref{app:formal_geometry} we recall this procedure and its extension to graded manifolds, which is discussed in \cite{LS}.
+For more details we refer to \cite{CF3,BCM}.